 E. The DR

 The DR for groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E shall be determined as the DR following the requirements of Section 4.

-The reserve may be determined in aggregate across various groups of contracts within each Reserving Category as a single model segment when determining the SR.

 F. Aggregation of Contracts for the DR and SR